justinKenealy/Tasker/README.md

 ### Features

 - User authentication: Users can log in, create an account, and add friends who are also users of the app.
-We also use reCAPTCHA for added security during the account authentication process.
+The app uses reCAPTCHA for added security during the account authentication process.

 - Project creation: Users can create projects for work, study, or personal purposes and can choose whether the project is an individual or group project.